 Following a hearty breakfast we begin our outing, a leisurely trip down to lower altitudes, with plenty of breaks for wildlife spotting.
 In the afternoon we explore the riverside trail system near the lodge, enjoying the peace and seclusion of the cloud forest, with its profusion of plants and flowers, insects and butterflies, and a section of bamboo thickets.
 (Breakfast, Lunch, Dinner)

-Day 3, Saturday: Cock-of-the-Rock Lodge to Amazonia Lodge
+Day 3, Saturday: Cock-of-the-Rock Lodge to Manu Learning Center Lodge

 Rising early, we have a chance to scout more birds, and perhaps Brown Capuchin or Woolly monkeys along the nearby road.
 Or we can take a secluded nature walk on a short trail loop to the river and back.
 After breakfast we continue our drive, as mountains give way to low rolling hills and farmland.
 At Patria we visit a plantation of coca grown legitimately for the Peruvian coca leaf market.

 At midday we reach Atalaya, a tiny port where the Piñipiñi River meets the Alto Madre de Dios.
 Now the lowland rainforest part of our journey begins.
 Rivers are the highways of the rainforest, and henceforth we will travel in large, comfortable dugout canoes shaded by canopy roofs and driven by powerful outboard motors.

 During normal river conditions we arrive at our lodge in time for exploration and wildlife viewing – which may include toucans, kingfishers, a rare endemic hummingbird and a multitude of butterflies - along one of its many forest trails.
 (Breakfast, Box Lunch, Dinner)

 Day 4, Sunday: Manu Learning Center Lodge